 Montessori Art Certification Online Course

-You know visual art education is valuable, however you might not know where to even start—Traditional Montessori certification does not offer how to learn to create art curriculum or how children really learn visual arts.
+You know visual art education is valuable, however you might not know where to even start.
+Traditional Montessori certification does not offer how-to create art curriculum or how children really learn visual arts cognitively.
+Nature of Art® the Science Art Method@ offers Montessori Art Certification with online courses and live professional development internationally.

 • Do you dream of having organized art lessons throughout the school year?

-• Do you want art projects to support your most important Great Lessons, or Cosmic Education?
+• Do you want art projects to support your most important Great Lessons, within the Cosmic Education?

-• Do you want your students to have work that leads to innovative thinking and independance?
+• Do you want your students to have work that leads to innovative thinking and independence?

-• No prior art knowlege is required to get trained!
+• No prior art knowledge is required to get trained!

 • Do you want to do all this without any stress??